-- 3.2.58 The Council is currently seeking closer integration of the community transport service with the Council-run DRT model in order to deliver better services to communities. - 3.2.59 The Council has partnership arrangements in place with Northumberland Council, Cumbria Council, and Dumfries & Galloway Council to share innovation and ideas.
+- 3.2.58 The Council is currently seeking closer integration of the community transport service with the Council-run DRT model in order to deliver better services to communities. - 3.2.59 The Council has partnership arrangements in place with Northumberland Council.
+Cumbria Council, and Dumfries & Galloway Council to share innovation and ideas.
 They have reciprocal arrangements with Northumberland Council, for example, in the Greater Kelso area, where DRT serves communities around the Pennine Way and in return Northumberland provides some school transport.
-This provides an opportunity to save money and deliver a better service.
+This provides an opportunity to save money and deliver a better service. - 3.2.60 In addition, the Council is seeking further partnership opportunities with Northumberland Council (through Edinburgh City Deal Northumberland has been encouraged to join); Borders Lands Deal (services cover all areas); and the South of Scotland Economic Partnership.